ENLIVEN YOUR WORLD

 For thousands of years, people have reveled in the beauty, luxury and mood-shaping effects of fragrance.
 From ancient Egypt to the Renaissance to more modern applications of the 20th century, we’ve been using fragrance to express religious faith, love (or lust) and wealth, among other things.

 These days, fragrance is mostly about pleasure.
 We fill our homes or infuse our skin with scent because it pleases our senses.
+There are loads of different fragrances out that people use.
+For example, some women like Chanel (Chanel Coco Medemoiselle was designed in 2001 by Jaques Polge), but there are loads of others out there.

 At Scentsy, we pride ourselves in designing complex home and personal fragrances that align with the latest trends and delight our customers.
 Each season, we replace certain scents in the catalog with new selections — sometimes due to the changing seasons (our fragrance tastes change with them) or new trends, but we also reevaluate fragrances that yield lackluster sales.
 If our customers don’t love a scent, we replace it with something new.